-All residents must be full time students at The University of Western Australia or affiliated UWA course/colleges (at the discretion of UniHall) during their tenancy period at UniHall.
-Exception may be granted to residents who are completing the last semester of their current degree, or alumni seeking to participate in UniHall's Graduate Accommodation Program.
+All residents must be full time enrolled students at The University of Western Australia or affiliated UWA course/colleges (at the discretion of UniHall) during their tenancy period at UniHall.
 Residents are admitted to UniHall in accordance with the terms of condition stipulated in their Letter of Offer.